Max43443/Portfolio-Projects/Capital_Bikeshare/Capital_bikeshare_readme.txt

 I also compared the percentage change in ride count for members and casual users quarter to quarter.
 These results were formatted to two decimal places and added a % for easier reading.

+Also in this folder are 3 JPG files for previewing the Tableau dashboard I created for this dataset.
+The dashboard displays two bar charts, containing the top and bottom 10 stations.
+A line chart displaying change in total users month-to-month by casual and member users.
+As well as a line chart displaying change in average ride duration month-to-month by casual and member users.
+The second page contains the follow metrics: user count broken down by member and casual users, total bike count and total station count.
+There is also a map containing every station location.
+This page can be filtered for the entire year or individual months.
+Lastly, the third page is a heat map showing where the most popular stations are and can also be filtered on the entire year or individual months.